hyperledger/iroha-2-docs/src/guide/blockchain/instructions.md

 language-specific guides in this tutorial, you've already seen a couple of
 instructions: `Register<Account>` and `Mint<Quantity>`.

-In the chapter on blockchain objects, we provide you with [a summary](../objects/instructions.md) of Iroha Special Instructions: what objects each instruction can be called for, and what are the instructions available for each object.

-Here we present you with an overview of each instruction.
+Here is the full list of Iroha Special Instructions:

 | Instruction                                               | Descriptions                                      |
 | --------------------------------------------------------- | ------------------------------------------------- |